ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 Specify the licensing options for the following VMware components in the instance:
 * VMware vSAN Enterprise
-* NSX Service Providers 6.4 (Advanced or Enterprise edition)
+* NSX-T 3.0 (Data Center Advanced or Data Center Enterprise edition)

 A deployment of VMware vSAN stretched clusters on {{site.data.keyword.cloud_notm}} requires a vSAN Enterprise Edition license.
 {:note}